anoopmb/dms/seeddms-6.0.33/doc/README.Install.md

 This section is mostly outdated but may still contain some valueable information for those trying to understand the installation process.

-If you intend to run a single instance of SeedDMS, you are most likely better off by using the quickstart archive as described above.
-This section is mostly for users who wants to know more about the internals of SeedDMS or do packaging for a software distribution, which already ships some of the additional software SeedDMS requires.
+If you intend to run a single instance of SolutionDMS, you are most likely better off by using the quickstart archive as described above.
+This section is mostly for users who wants to know more about the internals of SolutionDMS or do packaging for a software distribution, which already ships some of the additional software SolutionDMS requires.

-SeedDMS has changed its installation process with version 3.0.0.
-This gives you many more options in how to install SeedDMS.
-First of all, SeedDMS was split into a core package (`SeedDMS_Core-<version>.tar.gz`) and the web application itself (`seeddms-<version>.tar.gz`).
+SolutionDMS has changed its installation process with version 3.0.0.
+This gives you many more options in how to install SolutionDMS.
+First of all, SolutionDMS was split into a core package (`SolutionDMS_Core-<version>.tar.gz`) and the web application itself (`seeddms-<version>.tar.gz`).
 The core is a pear package which could be installed as one.
 It is responsible for all the database operations.
 The web application contains the ui not knowing anything about the database layout.
-Second, one SeedDMS installation can be used for various customer instances by sharing a common source.
+Second, one SolutionDMS installation can be used for various customer instances by sharing a common source.
 Starting with version 3.2.0 a full text search engine has been added.
-This requires the zend framework and another pear package `SeedDMS_Lucene-<version>.tar.gz` which can be downloaded from the SeedDMS web page.
-Version 4.0.0 show preview images of documents which requires `SeedDMS_Preview-<version>.tar.gz`.
+This requires the zend framework and another pear package `SolutionDMS_Lucene-<version>.tar.gz` which can be downloaded from the SolutionDMS web page.
+Version 4.0.0 show preview images of documents which requires `SolutionDMS_Preview-<version>.tar.gz`.
-Finally, SeedDMS has
+Finally, SolutionDMS has
 got a web based installation, which takes care of most of the installation process.

-Before you proceed you have to decide how to install SeedDMS:
+Before you proceed you have to decide how to install SolutionDMS:
 1. with multiple instances
 2. as a single instance